wp-plugins/quick-featured-images/README.txt

 The plugin 'Quick Featured Images' helps you bulk managing featured images, setting automatic default featured images to save your time.

-1. It **sets, replaces and removes featured images for hundreds of posts, pages and custom post types** in one go.
-You can run it over all posts or let it work only to desired posts by using flexible filters.
+1. It **sets, replaces and removes featured images for hundreds of posts, pages and custom post types in one go**.
+You can run it over all contens or let it work only to desired contents by using flexible filters.
 2. It displays assigned features images in an **extra image column in lists of posts, pages and custom post types** if they support thumbnails.
 So you get a quick overview about used thumbnails of all posts and pages.
 3. It enables you to **define presets for automatic default featured images** for future posts as many as you need.
-You can set accurate **rules based on post type, category, tag, custom post type, custom taxonomy or the first content image**.
+You can set **accurate rules based on post properties**.

 = What users said =

+* **"Literally 5 minutes changed over 300 posts!
+Brilliant!!!!"** by Bob on September 4, 2014
+* **"It's a life saver ... and is ridiculously fast!"** by Orlof on August 26, 2014
 * **"Finally!
 It's about time somebody got it right!"** by yallways on August 3, 2014
 * **"Sooo damn convenient!"** by Benbodhi on July 2, 2014
 * **"With one word, it is 'great'"** by Can on June 25, 2014
-* **"Easy and effective"** by manuamaro on June 10, 2014
 * **"You've saved me a lot of time!"** by Celebrianne on May 31, 2014

 See more comments under [Reviews](http://wordpress.org/support/view/plugin-reviews/quick-featured-images).